Tuesday, January 20, 2026

 Score Productions also did music for the Satellite News Channel, which ABC co-owned.

-The Mission is an orchestral suite, composed by world-famous Hollywood film music composer John Williams as a television news music package for NBC News.
+The Mission is a music package for NBC News.

 CBS News, in response to the popularity of The Mission (used for NBC News), commissioned a more modern and orchestral theme by John Trivers, Elizabeth Meyers and Alan Pasqua.